 - Must comply with all institutional, local, state, and federal laws or guidance.

 - Housing Student Conflict Resolution, Housing Student Employment Work Record, University Records, and the Office of Student Conflict Resolution records will be checked to determine if an applicant is eligible to be hired for a student position.
 Final position offers are contingent upon verification of background check.

 - Must adhere to all roles, responsibilities, and expectations for the entire duration of the appointment including academic breaks where absence, including academic or personal leave, from these duties must be approved by the Hall Director.

 - Must be available to attend all of the training, prior to both Fall and Winter semesters.
-Training starts August 11, 2021 for Fall and January 3, 2022 for Winter.
+Training starts mid-August of 2022 for Fall and beginning of January 2023 for Winter.
 Must be legally eligible to work in the United States without sponsorship.

 - Graduate Student Instructors (GSIs) should consult with their academic department regarding eligibility to hold both appointments.